zspencer/www.zeespencer.com/articles/_posts/2013-11-09-structure-and-space.md

 ## Conclusion

 Space and structure are related.
 The only way to change space is to adjust structure.
-Given the impact stuctural changes have, they should be intentional and thoughtful.
+Given the impact structural changes have, they should be intentional and thoughtful.

 Some questions to consider when changing structure: